 OSGC Student-Innovative-Creative-Hands-on Project (SICHOP)

 This grant opportunity is specifically to aid in funding for undergraduate student “hands-on” projects.
 This can be an individual or a group project.
 A faculty mentor is required.
 Where possible it is highly recommended to include an outreach component that includes the recruitment and participation of female and underrepresented minority university students (i.e., College of Education, Women in Engineering, Society of Black Engineers, etc.), or students attending an Ohio K-12 school in the project.
 This will assist OSGC to recruit, engage, and retain more females and underrepresented minority students in STEM (Science, Technology, Engineering, and Mathematics).
-All P.I.s and faculty mentors are required to be U.S. citizens.
+All P.I.s, faculty mentors, and students are required to be U.S. citizens.
 For SICHOP grants, NASA requires 100% in cost sharing (i.e., 1:1 match).
 No indirect costs are allowed on requested amounts, but unrecovered or waived indirect costs can help satisfy the cost-share requirement.
 Indirect costs on direct cost-shared amounts are permitted as well.
 Cost sharing may include “in-kind” contributions, faculty time, tuition waivers, etc. Funding is restricted to one year.
 All SICHOP grant awards are contingent on available funding.
 Total OSGC budget request limited to $5,000.

 Proposal Deadlines: Accepted At Any Time